 I was hesitant to even include this one on here.
 It’s a holiday special that came from an era where holiday specials were still pretty common-place.
 For all intents and purposes, it’s pretty harmless.
 However, and this is important, George Lucas hates it and refuses to acknowledge its existence.
 And therefore, we must include it on the list.

 I’m not going to dive too deep into this one.
 It’s got everything bad you could imagine.
 Mark Hamill fresh off his injury and wearing a pound of make-up?
 Got it.
-Carrie Fisher doing her absolutely best while trying to sing a song with senseless lyrics?
+Carrie Fisher doing her absolute best while trying to sing a song with senseless lyrics?
 Got it.
 A wookie using a porn headset? …Got it?
 There’s basically nothing positive to say about this trainwreck.

 12. Star Wars: The Clone Wars